moysklad/api-remap-1.2-doc-in/source/includes/workbook/_workbook_webhooks.md

 Possible scenarios where subscribing to webhooks seems preferable to polling via the JSON API:

-* creating customer orders and changing their statuses
+* creating Sales Orders and changing their statuses
-* change in the price of the goods
+* change in the price of products
 * updating the phone number of the counterparty

 ### How to use webhooks via JSON API